ryan4yin/thiscute.world/content/posts/2023/Q2/nixos-and-flake-basics/index.en.md

 #### Modular overlays

-The example above shows how to write overlays, but all overlays are written in a single nix file, which is a bit difficult to maintain.
+The previous example shows how to write overlays, but all overlays are written in a single nix file, which is a bit difficult to maintain.

 To resolve this problem,here is a best practice of how to manage overlays in a modular way.